Lissy93/dashy/README.md

 ```
 [![Dashy on Docker Hub](https://dockeri.co/image/lissy93/dashy)](https://hub.docker.com/r/lissy93/dashy)

 See also examples [with Docker Compose](./docs/deployment.md#using-docker-compose).
-Dashy is also available via GHCR, and tags for other architectures (`arm32v7`, `arm64v8`, etc) and set versions are supported
+Dashy is also available via GHCR, and tags for other architectures (`arm32v7`, `arm64v8`, etc.) and set versions are supported

-> Once you've got Dashy running, see [App Management Docs](./docs/management.md), for info on using health checks, updating, backups, web-server configs, logs, performance, security and more.
+> Once you've got Dashy running, see [App Management Docs](./docs/management.md) for info on using health checks, updating, backups, web-server configs, logs, performance, security, and more.

 ### Deploying from Source 🚀

 You will need [git](https://git-scm.com/downloads), the latest or LTS version of [Node.js](https://nodejs.org/) and (optionally) [Yarn](https://yarnpkg.com/) installed on your system.

 - Get Code: `git clone https://github.com/Lissy93/dashy.git` and `cd dashy`
-- Configuration: Fill in you're settings in `./public/conf.yml`
+- Configuration: Fill in your settings in `./public/conf.yml`
 - Install dependencies: `yarn`
 - Build: `yarn build`
 - Run: `yarn start`